 This is something about IOT (Internet of Things) and its applications in electrical field.
 Hope this is informative to the readers.
 Please feel free to share your thoughts about this new and evolving topic in the comment section.

-You may also read: Is Reactive Power Useful?EasyEDA: A Powerful Free Circuit, Simulation & PCB Design Tool
+You may also read: Is Reactive Power Useful?From Schematic Drawing to PCB Production, Just Need One Tool

 Cheap PCB Prototype: 10 pcs 2 layers only $10, quick delivery, 100% E-test.